 Term of Office and Eligibility

 The MI BOSCOC Chair, Vice-Chair, Secretary and Treasurer will serve two-year terms and must be current members of the Governance Council.
 The Chair and Secretary will be elected in even years, the Vice Chair and Treasurer will be elected in odd years.
 A member may not serve in a single officer role more than two consecutive terms.

+If an officer leaves their position as a Governance Council member while serving their term, they may complete their term.
+They must become a Governance Council member again before running for another term, unless the position is as Past-Chair, which is not elected.
+The Past-Chair may serve for two terms even if unaffiliated as a Governance Council member.

 Election of Officers